 Not prohibited by law, sexual harassment is widespread in the workplace and common in public places.
 Over time, the Japanese term for sexual harassment (seku hara) increasingly has become recognized, and most workplaces have rules regarding appropriate and inappropriate behaviors between male and female coworkers.
 Nevertheless, sexual harassment continues to occur.
-Manga (comics - see p.
-5 of Aesthetics and Recreation) and video games often depict women in sexually demeaning or violent situations, while sexual innuendo is common in the media.
+Manga (comics) (see Aesthetics and

+Recreation) and video games often depict women in sexually demeaning or violent situations, while sexual innuendo is common in the media.